-Although there is an extensive literature on the effects of climate on agriculture, there are very few agricultural studies that have measured climate adaptation (Mendelsohn and Dinar, 2009).
-Studies that compare the impacts of climate change that include adaptation, such as Ricardian studies (Mendelsohn et al., 1994; Mendelsohn and Dinar, 1999; Mendelsohn et al., 2001; Kurukulasuriya et al., 2006; Seo and Mendelsohn, 2008a; Wang et al., 2009), tend to find lower damages than studies that do not include adaptation, such as agronomic analyses (Rosenzweig and Parry, 1994;
+Although there is an extensive literature on the effects of climate on agriculture, there are very few agricultural studies that have measured climate adaptation (Mendelsohn and Dinar 2009).
+Studies that compare the impacts of climate change that include adaptation, such as Ricardian studies (Mendelsohn, Nordhaus, and Shaw 1994, Mendelsohn and Dinar 1999; Mendelsohn et al. 2001; Kurukulasuriya et al. 2006; Seo and Mendelsohn 2008a, Wang et al. 2009), tend to find lower damages than studies that do not include adaptation, such as agronomic analyses (Rosenzweig and Parry 1994; Parry et al. 2004).
+However, the Ricardian studies do not explicitly model adaptation so that it is not possible to see how farmers adapt to climate.